compscidr/hello-kotlin-android/README.md

 * Unit test examples
 * Instrumented test examples

+## Codecov notes
+Coverage is provided for:
+- Instrumented on-device android tests
+- JVM unit tests from the android app
+- JVM unit tests from the library
+They are each uploaded separately, as I had issues with the code cov action providing more than a single report at once.
+Codecov can handle the multiple uploads and merge them together anyhow.

 ## Secrets
 Secrets are passed in via `local.properties` or `.env` or via environment variables.
 There is an example in the GH workflows which shows how to pass in via
 `local.properties` and via environment variables.
 It will also work with a `.env` in the app directory.